Henchworm/Henchworm/README.md

 ###### Ya like jazz?
 Check out my music and thoughts [here.](http://www.goldenbullfrog.com/)

 ######  I’m looking to collaborate with like minded creatives on applications that utilize Ruby on Rails.
 Always open to sharing ideas and building things.
-Concert tracker?
+Artist tracker?
 TimeCube clone?
 I'm all ears.
 ######  Drop me a line at agop5134@gmail.com.

 <!--